dabrepriyanka/JavaDevStuff/README.md

 Spendgrid sender - This service calls spendgrid sender in a synchronous fashion using Http libraries.
 It attempts to send the request using POST call and returns the result back to the client.
 Snailgun sender - If configured, snailgun sender is called in an asynchronous fashion using a POST call.
-It receives an ID back from the service.
-It further uses the ID to make a GET call to get the status of the email.
+It receives an ID back from the service and returns it back to the client.
-The status could be sent, queued or failed.
-It then returns the result back to the client.

 Future work :-
 1. Send email with attachments feature can be provided.
 2. Currently to switch from Spendgrid to Snailgun, we can make a config change(annotate the required class with @Primary).
 For future, we can configure so that if one service fails, it automatically fails over to the different service.
 3. We can support batch requests and throttling can be implemented.
-4. Currently Snailgun sender just calls the synchronous GET once.
-But we can create a separate thread that makes the GET calls from time-to-time to get updated status of emails sent.
-Logs can be updated accordingly.

 Project Completion status :-
 I was able to get the code done and hit the SpendGrid and SnailGun endpoints using the API_KEYS provided.